Baklava Cake (My Mother’s Recipe)

 Always store leftover baklava cake in the refrigerator up to a week after you make it.

 - Food processor

 - 1 pack of phyllo dough

-- ¾ cup melted unsalted butter a stick and a half
+- 1 cup melted unsalted butter two sticks

 - 4 large eggs

 - 1½ tsp baking powder

 - 3 cups granulated sugar